Wire interview

 I think you’re playing live more than ever. ¿Has it became more important than recording for you?
 Is it a necessary thing to do in order to survive as professional musicians these days?

-Very astute David!
+C - Very astute David!
 In a word yes but still we wouldn't do it unless we enjoyed it.
 There is a certain intensity around touring which can become nightmarish & claustrophobic if circumstances are not good.
 I'm obviously speaking from experience here!
 I think we've really grown as a band these past 2 years and have visited some fantastic places and played to an awful lot of people AND we've been f*cking great on many occasions!
 What's not to like?

 G - I agree pretty much with what Colin says but with the addition that development in communicative technologies and home recording have made aspects of recording process more convenient, particularly, for a group such as ours whose members live in different countries.